 In May 2022, Ai-Da robot artist revealed her portrait of Queen Elizabeth II painted for the occasion of the Queen’s Platinum Jubilee.
 Entitled Algorithm Queen, the portrait is the first and only painting of a member of the Royal Family created by a robot.

 Ai-Da in Venice

 The Venice Biennale is one of the greatest events in the art world bringing together renowned artists, architects, and marchands d’art.
 This year, among them, we could see Ai-Da whose solo show was a collateral event for the biennale, organized by the Concilio Europeo dell’Arte.
 Titled Leaping into the Metaverse, the exhibition was located as close to the main events of the Biennale as possible, in InParadiso Gallery at the entrance to the Giardini, home of one of the main biennale’s exhibitions and the national pavilions.

-At the exhibitions, we can admire the newest works of Ai-Da – the debut of her first paintings made using a real artist’s palette and a new advanced painting arm.
-There is also a series of new self-portraits Eyes Sewn Shut that show the robot with her eyes shut.
-Those large-scale canvases are meant to raise the topic of merging relationships between the machine and the human and building our nature in the digital realm with the concerns that algorithms will know us better than we know ourselves.
+At the exhibitions, we could admire the newest works of Ai-Da – the debut of her first paintings made using a real artist’s palette and a new advanced painting arm.
+There was also a series of new self-portraits Eyes Sewn Shut that show the robot with her eyes shut.
+Those large-scale canvases were meant to raise the topic of merging relationships between the machine and the human and building our nature in the digital realm with the concerns that algorithms will know us better than we know ourselves.